Axel-Jacobsen/reverse-hash-server/README.md

 ---------------------------------

 ## Caching
+Emil Kosiara (s174265)

-With a repeatability of 20% in the __run-client-final.sh__, there is a 1/5 chance of the same request coming again, immediately after.
-Therefor it could be helpful to save the computed hashes, and simply look the hash up, when it is needed, instead of 'guessing' it, from all possible values.
+With a repeatability of 20% in the `run-client-final.sh`, there is a `1/5` chance of the same request coming again, immediately after.
+Therefor it could be beneficial to save the computed hashes, and simply look the hash up, when it is needed, instead of brute forcing it.

-The code for this experiment can be found on the __alternative_equality_checking__ branch.
-The __server.c__ file is just the base server file, except the original hash is saved in a struct.
-The __server_with_int.c__ file also contains the alternative way of equality checking.
+The chosen data structure for this was a hash table.
+It was implemented using an array containing the first element of a linked list, at each index.
+The linked list was implemented as a struct, containing an integer value, the sha256 hash of that integer saved in an uint8_t array, and a pointer pointing at the next element in the list, or `NULL` if the element is the last in the list.

+For a hash table, a hashing function is needed to assign a bucket.
+The function should consist of three parts.
+Firstly there has to be a representation of the element, then it is multiplied by a 'big' prime number, to reduce patterns in the hashes, and lastly a modulo operation with the modulus set as the numbers of buckets has to be calculated.
+For a representation, the individual bits, of the hash from the sha256 hashing, are summed.
+The prime number chosen is `7753`.
+And the number of buckets is 10,000.

 ---------------------------------